Right-of-Way Surveys in Ocala

 Right-of-Way Surveys Considerations in Ocala

 Horse Capital of the World with $2.6B annual equestrian industry.
 Strong 55+ retirement community growth.
+Note that On Top of the World and Silver Springs Shores are unincorporated Marion County communities permitted by the county, not the City of Ocala.
 I-75 corridor and World Equestrian Center driving commercial development.
 Central FL location reduces flood and hurricane risk.

 Sinkhole and karst topography